vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 1. Take the first element of the array (i.e., `2`) and mark all other elements which are multiples of the element (except itself) as `nonprime`.
 1. Repeat step 2 for the next element that has not been marked until reaching `n`.

-## Implementations
+## C++ implementations

 **Version 1**

 In this version, I simply implement the algorithm with a minor optimization.
-Instead of using an array of consecutive integers, I use an array of boolean variables to indicate whether a number is prime.
+Instead of using an array of consecutive integers, I use an array of boolean variables (named `primes`) to indicate whether a number is prime.
 That is, if `primes[i] == true` , then `i` is a prime number.
 The detail of of the implementation is as follows:

 ```C++
 #include <algorithm>